ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 the `Origin` header to ensure that the specified origin is allowed to access the server in question.

+A WebTransport session is established when the server sends a 200 response.
+A server generates that response from the request header, not from the contents of the request.
+To enable clients to resend data when attempting to re-establish a session that was rejected by a server, a server MUST NOT process any capsules on the request stream unless it accepts the WebTransport session.
-The client MAY optimistically send any WebTransport capsules that are allowed by flow control, for example to send datagrams or flow control updates, for a session for which it has sent the CONNECT request, even if it has not yet received the server's response to the request.
-On the server side, this is possible as soon as the CONNECT request has been received.
+A client MAY optimistically send any WebTransport capsules associated with a CONNECT request, without waiting for a response, to the extent allowed by flow control.
+This can reduce latency for data sent by a client at the start of a WebTransport session.
+For example, a client might choose to send datagrams or flow control updates before receiving any response from the server.

 ## Flow Control